 This is one of the things to do in Barbados that you won’t likely find on other lists, but it’s the best way to meet locals and enjoy some traditional barbecued meats.
-When we were there, we always hit up the road side places, and the food was always delicious.
+When we were in Barbados, we always hit up the roadside places, and the food was always delicious.

 A couple of barbecues to try include the Sunday Lunch at Crystal Waters, where you can join the older crowd and enjoy live music and a healthy portion of barbecued lamb, chicken or fish with lots of sides.

-Also, if you don’t mind travelling a little ways for your meal, head to St. George and just up the hill from the Cheffette Restaurant you’ll find Belly Full Barbecue, arguably the most friendly and flavourful food stand on the island!
-We ate here many times and loved it.
+Also, if you don’t mind travelling a little way for your meal, head to St. George and just up the hill from the Cheffette Restaurant, you’ll find Belly Full Barbecue, arguably the most friendly and flavourful food stand on the island.
+We ate here numerous times and loved it.

-I think we’ve listed enough eating in Barbados so far!
+I think I’ve listed enough eating in Barbados so far!
 Now it’s time to talk about drinks.
-The island once earned much of its fortune from delicious rums, and you can go on a rum tour to see how this sugar based liquor is made.
+The island once earned much of its fortune from delicious rums, and you can join a rum tour to see how this cane sugar liquor is made.

 Harrison’s Cave is truly one of the natural wonders of Barbados.
-Located in the central uplands, the interior of this cave boasts breathtaking, crystallized limestone that drip water into impossibly clear pools.
+Located in the central uplands, the interior of this cave boasts breathtaking, crystallized limestone that drips water into impossibly clear pools.

 The cave is far away from most of the tourist hotels, but there are many tours that can take you to the cave, or you can rent a car and head there on your own.

 If you’re on a budget, consider taking the local bus for just B$1.50.
-The bus system in Barbados is really good actually.
-Buses leave Bridgetown every 30 minutes.
-You can take the Route 4, Shorey Village bus or the Route 4, Chalky Mount bus which runs at 8:15 a.m.; 11:00 a.m.; 3:00 p.m., 5:00 p.m.
-The journey is about 1 hr.
+The bus system in Barbados is really efficient, with buses leaving Bridgetown every 30 minutes.
+You can take the Route 4, Shorey Village bus or the Route 4, Chalky Mount bus which runs at 8:15 a.m., 11:00 a.m., 3:00 p.m., 5:00 p.m.
+The journey is about 1 hour.

 5. Explore St. Nicholas Abbey

-Here you can learn a bit about Barbados’ 350+ years of history at this wonderfully preserved plantation home.
+At St. Nicholas Abbey you can learn a bit about Barbados’s 350+ years of history at a wonderfully preserved plantation home.
 This type of architectural heritage is a brilliant way for visitors to understand what Barbados looked like a few centuries ago.

 The old plantation home is set on a beautiful property of tranquil gardens, gullies and orchards with the adjacent Cherry Tree Hill.
-The home itself has some beautiful antique furniture and decorations.
+The home itself has some stunning antique furniture and decorations.

-Stretching for 1.6 km between Camelot and the aforementioned Accra beach, this beautiful wooden walkway wanders along the sea and past many bars and restaurants.
+The boardwalk stretches for 1.6 km between Camelot and Accra beach.
+This beautiful wooden walkway wanders along the sea and past many bars and restaurants.
 It’s well lit in some parts, but there are stretches of dark areas at night and it’s not recommended to walk late in the evening.